 Start with the wp-config.php file, located in your WordPress root directory.
 Use an FTP client or your hosting’s file manager to access it, then add a line like define(‘WP_MEMORY_LIMIT’, ‘512M’); just above the line that says, “That’s all, stop editing!
 Happy blogging.”
 Save the file, upload it back to your server, and check if the WordPress internal server issue is resolved.

-Not comfy with code?
-No problem-ask your hosting provider to handle this server error fix for you.
+If you are not comfortable editing files, no problem.
+Ask your hosting provider to handle this server error fix for you.
 Many hosts, especially those using cPanel, allow you to adjust the PHP memory limit directly from their control panel under “PHP Options” or “PHP Configuration.”
 After making changes, reload your site to see if it’s back online.

 Solution 6: Check the .htaccess File